IbcAlpha/IBC/userguide.md

 On Windows you can start IBC automatically using the Task Scheduler to run StartTWS.bat or StartGateway.bat.

-If you do this, you should make sure that the machine is already logged on before the scheduled task runs.
-Otherwise the task will still run, but you won't be able to see and interact with TWS, even if you subsequently log on.
+When you define your task, make sure that the option to 'Run only when user is logged on' is selected.
+Doing this will ensure that you can see and interact with TWS.

+You will then need to log on before the task runs.

+Note that you can set up Windows to log on automatically at startup: this might be useful, for example, if your system's BIOS allows you to configure the system to power on at a particular time.
+Information on how to do this is freely available on the internet.
+But bear in mind that doing this can negatively impact your system's security.

+Task Scheduler does actually allow you to specify that your task should run whether or not the user is logged in.
+However if you do this, the task is always started in a separate user session which you cannot see and interact with, even if you are already logged on when the task starts, or if you subsequently log on.
+Therefore you are strongly advised NOT to use the option for 'Run whether user is logged on or not'.

 Remember also to change the task settings to prevent Windows automatically ending it after a certain time.

-Also you can use the `IbAutoClosedown=no` setting in the IBC configuration file to disable TWS's autologoff feature,  and the `ClosedownAt=` setting to specify when IBC will shut down TWS.
+Also, for versions of TWS earlier than TWS 974, you can use the `IbAutoClosedown=no` setting in the IBC configuration file to disable TWS's autologoff feature, and the `ClosedownAt=` setting to specify when IBC will shut down TWS.
+The `IbAutoClosedown=no` setting DOES NOT WORK properly with TWS 974 and later.

 In this way you can start IBC automatically on Sunday evening or Monday morning, keep it running all week and then close down tidily on Friday evening